nurudeen19/quizsphere/README.md

 A robust, modular, and visually appealing Vue 3 + Vite + Tailwind CSS quiz system with topic/chapter support, state persistence, modern UI, and production readiness.

+> ⭐ **If you find QuizSphere helpful, please [star the repo on GitHub](https://github.com/nurudeen19/quizsphere)!
+It helps others discover this free resource.**

 ## Features
 - Vue 3 with `<script setup>` SFCs
 - Tailwind CSS for modern, responsive design